 How do you migrate your database to the cloud?

-Depending on the amount and size of an organisation’s database, the initial load time to the cloud can take days to finalise.
-After that, it must be checked again for being valid, accurate and complete.
+Depending on the amount and size of an organization’s database, the initial load time to the cloud can take days to finalize.
+After that, it must be checked again for being valid, accurate, and complete.
 One of the last steps is to migrate your privileges and security preferences.
-While the cloud provider is responsible for the security of the environment, the organisation is responsible for the integrity of the data within it.
+While the cloud provider is responsible for the security of the environment, the organization is responsible for the integrity of the data within it.

 Cloud migration is a long and occasionally trying process.
-But with smart planning, preparation and frequent checkpoints along the journey, maintaining the integrity of your data and your organisation doesn’t need to be difficult.
+But with smart planning, preparation, and frequent checkpoints along the journey, maintaining the integrity of your data and your organization doesn’t need to be difficult.

 HPE cloud database solutions

-In many enterprises, high-performance databases are supported by traditional infrastructure.
-However, siloed data centre operations create major challenges for your IT team’s database management.
-Managing segregated workloads results in burdensome manual processes, high maintenance costs, database sprawl and increased security risk.
+In many enterprises, high performance databases are supported by traditional infrastructure.
+However, siloed data center operations create major challenges for your IT team’s database management.
+Managing segregated workloads results in burdensome manual processes, high maintenance costs, database sprawl, and increased security risk.
 The HPE GreenLake edge-to-cloud platform offers several options to alleviate these issues.

 With HPE GreenLake, you can also simplify your experience with an open-source database platform with EDB Postgres, substantially reducing your total cost of ownership.
-The EDB Postgres platform offers the necessary enterprise capabilities to manage structured and unstructured multi-model data, connect with existing systems and deploy rapidly across multiple environments.
+The EDB Postgres platform offers enterprise capabilities necessary to manage structured and unstructured multi-model data, connect with existing systems, and deploy rapidly across multiple environments.
 It’s also the first integrated open-source-based operational data management platform that brings together all of the components required for managing structured and unstructured data in a federated model.

-HPE GreenLake for Microsoft SQL Server is a workload-optimised, platform-as-a-service solution that offers a faster time to value with a turnkey cloud experience on premises.
-The solutions, in pre-sized configurations, have been developed to deliver levels of availability, performance, functionality and cost to meet a range of needs.
+HPE GreenLake for Microsoft SQL Server is a workload-optimized, platform-as-a-service solution that offers a faster time to value with a turnkey cloud experience on-premises.
+The solutions, in pre-sized configurations, have been developed to deliver levels of availability, performance, functionality, and cost to meet a range of needs.